Arvagh: Irish language

+Of those who spoke Irish, a small percentage used it daily outside the education system.

 Events

 Each year the Arvagh Agricultural Show takes place in the village.
 The "3 Province Festival" also takes place here over 10 days from the last weekend in July until the first weekend in August.
 The festival includes music, theatre, comedy, art, competitions and other events.